Nordstrom/chef_ca/README.md

 *  set - adds the credentials to the cacert.pem file

 Properties
-*  chef_type - chef client or chefdk.
-Allowed values are :chef for :chefdk
+*  chef_type - chef client, chefdk or chef-workstation.
+Allowed values are :chef, :chefdk :chef-workstation
 *  ca_bundle - cer (X.509, base 64 encode)  format bundle to add to the cacert.pem file
 *  cacert_path - path to the cacert file to be modified